AIS-Package/ais-package.github.io/docs/aisp-techniques/immune-network-theory/AiNet.md

 clustering and data compression tasks.
 The aiNet algorithm uses principles from immune network theory, clonal selection, and affinity maturation to compress high-dimensional datasets [1](#1).
-For clustering, the class uses SciPy’s implementation of the [**Minimum Spanning Tree** (MST)](#2) to remove the most distant nodes and separate the groups
+For clustering, the class uses SciPy's implementation of the [**Minimum Spanning Tree** (MST)](#2) to remove the most distant nodes and separate the groups

 :::info